-- ~February of the 8th graders school year, FCHS holds a Parent Meeting at FCHS to discuss all things FCHS, in addition to expectations of students/parents - ~March of the 8th graders school year, FCHS School Counselors meet with the 8th graders to finalize their class schedule for the upcoming school year ~February/March of the 8th graders school year, the students are invited to FCHS to tour and meet the Administrative staff and visit classrooms - ~July, rising 9th graders attend Tiger Academy Transition Camp - \sim June (two week) Summer School for rising FCHS 8th graders who have been identified as at risk (academic/ behavior) - ~FCHS Tiger Academy supports the academic and wellness transition of 9th graders to the high school.
+- ~February of the 8th graders school year, FCHS holds a Parent Meeting at FCHS to discuss all things FCHS, in addition to expectations of students/parents - ~March of the 8th graders school year, FCHS School Counselors meet with the 8th graders to finalize their class schedule for the upcoming school year - ~February/March of the 8th graders school year, the students are invited to FCHS to tour and meet the Administrative staff and visit classrooms - ~July, rising 9th graders attend TIger Academy Transition Camp ~ June (two week) Summer School for rising FCHS 8th graders who have been identified as at risk (academic/ behavior) - ~FCHS Tiger Academy supports the academic and wellness transition of 9th graders to the high school.
 The program has been successful and the overall retention and promotion of our ninth graders.
-With Tiger Academy FCHS retention decreased from 18% to 11% with promotion improving by 9%.
-FCHS also hosts bi-annaul dual enrollment meetings and enrollment.
-Students (parents) are invited to attend DE meetings hosted by our district office, where information is provided regarding the college and FCBOE's expectations, guidance of process and procedures for students who have completed 1 semester of HS and beyond. - ~FCHS has a little shy of 10% of the student population actively and successfully enrolled in dual enrollment classes.
+With Tiger Academy FCHS retention decreased from 11% to 5% with promotion improving by 20%.

+FCHS also hosts bi-annual dual enrollment meetings and enrollment.
+Students (parents) are invited to attend DE meetings hosted by our district office, where information is provided regarding the college and FCBOE's expectations, guidance of process and procedures for students who have completed 1 semester of HS and beyond.